moov-io/achgateway/docs/usage/docker.md

 # Docker

 You can download a [docker image called `moov/achgateway`](https://hub.docker.com/r/moov/achgateway/) from Docker Hub or use this repository.
+Release images are published for `linux/amd64` and `linux/arm64`.
 However it's recommended to [download the code repository](https://github.com/moov-io/achgateway) and running `docker compose up` in the root directory.

 ```
 # Inside of ./examples/getting-started/